Mine to Mark Contest

 The softly spoken words sounded ominous as the thick and stifling tension hovering in the air increased.
 My head handmaiden, Agnes, had been the one to murmur those words nervously, ill at ease with the situation I would soon be facing.
 I ignored them, refusing to allow the panic that had receded to build up once again inside of me.

 I held my arms out, waiting patiently for my two handmaidens as they rushed forward, carefully slipping my thin silk tunic from my shoulders so that it pooled around my feet.
-I stepped forward, naked, and watched the steam swirl and dance in the air, the humidity in the bathhouse clinging and wrapping around my skin like a covering.
+I stepped forward, naked, and watched the steam swirl in the air, the humidity in the bathhouse clinging to my skin like a covering.

 I closed my eyes briefly as I felt steady hands extract the ivory pins from my hair, the long tresses of my dark, silken hair tumbling down my back, my once curled waves falling limply around my waist.